conan-io/docs/reference/commands/development/editable.rst

 The ``--output-folder`` and ``--source-folder`` will specify the location of the output (build files, generators, etc) and the source folders, with the same meaning as the ``conan install`` command.
-By default if not specified, they wil point to the folder containing the ``conanfile.py`` These arguments work together with the ``layout()`` method to determine the location of the different Conan and build files.
+By default, if not specified, they will point to the folder containing the ``conanfile.py``.
+These arguments work together with the ``layout()`` method to determine the location of the different Conan and build files.